vague2k/huez.nvim/README.md

 ## ⭐️ Features

-- 🔭 Optionally uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) picking and selecting colorschemes. by default uses vim.ui!
+- 🔭 Optionally uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) or you can also use vim.ui!
 - 🌄 Preview colorschemes. _if telescope is installed_
 - 💾 Persistent colorscheme selection through Neovim session.